Folklore of Quebec: Research

 Interest in researching and classifying folklore began during the late 19th century.
 Marius Barbeau established himself as one of Canada's foremost folklorists during the early 20th century.
 Luc Lacourcière founded the Folklore Archives at Laval University in Quebec City.
 Laval University offers an academic folklore studies program.
 The Folklore Studies Association of Canada has also done extensive work related to preserving Quebec folklore.

 The Association Québécoise des Loisirs Folkloriques, based in Montreal, runs a number of programs for the public year-round, as well as publishing literature and recordings of folklore.
-The Canadian Museum of History in Gatineau, the McCord Museum in Montreal, and the Musée Québécois de culture populaire in Trois-Rivières have extensive holdings related to Quebec folklore and folk artifacts.
+The Canadian Museum of History in Gatineau, the McCord Museum in Montreal, and the Musée Pop in Trois-Rivières have extensive holdings related to Quebec folklore and folk artifacts.